Your Career in the Medical Field Starts at NJIT!

 When you finish your first year at the medical, dental, or optometry school, you will be awarded a BS or BA from NJIT.
 After successfully completing all of your degree work, you will be awarded an MD, DMD, DPT, OD, or MPH.

-The accelerated programs are available to graduating high school seniors who will be US citizens or permanent residents when they enter the professional school (exception: the St. George's MD program is open to anyone).
-All accelerated programs are also open to students currently enrolled at NJIT or, in some cases, transferring to NJIT.
-Students must have an outstanding academic record in a rigorous pre-health curriculum.
+The accelerated programs are available to graduating high school seniors who will be US citizens or permanent residents at the time of application.
+Most other accelerating programs are available to graduating high school seniors who will be citizens or permanent residents when they enter the professional school (exception: the St. George’s MD program is open to anyone).
+Some programs are also open to students currently enrolled at NJIT, or in some cases, transferring to NJIT.
 Policies vary by program.

 Four-Year Pre-Health Program